News > Events

 More about Laura Tingle

-George Megalogenis has thirty years' experience in the media, including over a decade in the federal parliamentary press gallery.
-His book The Australian Moment won the 2013 Prime Minister's Literary Award for Non-fiction and the 2012 Walkley Award for Non-fiction, and formed the basis for the ABC documentary series Making Australia Great.
-His most recent book is Australia's Second Chance and he is also author of Faultlines, The Longest Decade …
+George Megalogenis has thirty-five years’ experience in the media, including over a decade in the federal parliamentary press gallery.
+His book The Australian Moment won the 2013 Prime Minister’s Literary Award for Non-fiction and the 2012 Walkley Book Award, and formed the basis for the ABC documentary series Making Australia Great.
+His other books include Australia’s Second Chance, The Football Solution, Faultlines, The Longest Decade …

 More about George Megalogenis

-Alice Pung is an award-winning writer, editor, teacher and lawyer based in Melbourne.
-She is the bestselling author of Unpolished Gem and Her Father’s Daughter and the editor of the anthologies Growing Up Asian in Australia and My First Lesson.
+Alice Pung OAM is an award-winning writer based in Melbourne.
+She is the bestselling author of the memoirs Unpolished Gem and Her Father’s Daughter, and the essay collection Close to Home, as well as the editor of the anthologies Growing Up Asian in Australia and My First Lesson.
 Her first novel, Laurinda, won the Ethel Turner Prize at the 2016 NSW Premier’s Literary Awards.
+One …

 More about Alice Pung

 Jenny Valentish has been devoted to dancing around the void for many decades, first in the pub and then the boxing ring.
 The author of the acclaimed books Woman of Substances and Everything Harder Than Everyone Else, Jenny is a regular contributor to The Guardian and the ABC, and the former editor of Time Out Melbourne and Triple J’s Jmag.

 More about Jenny Valentish